 How Long Do Macerating Toilets Last?

-Some of the most powerful toilets can pump waste through pipes that stretch up to 150 feet.
-They can also pump 10 to 20 feet vertically.
+The most powerful macerating toilet pumps can move waste through pipes that are up to 150 feet long.
+They can also pump up to 20 feet vertically, or even more in some cases, so they are ideal for basement installation.

 Does a Macerating Toilet Need To Be Vented?